 - For data generated through collection, whether the collection conduct is lawful and compliant;

-- For data obtained through agreement, whether the relevant agreement stipulates that the applicant enjoys the relevant Data Property Rights;
+- For data obtained through agreement, whether the relevant agreement stipulates that the applicant enjoys the relevant Data Property Rights; where there is no stipulation or the stipulation is unclear, the registration applicant may be asked to supplement the stipulation, or a reasonable and prudent judgment may be made in light of the actual circumstances;

 - For public data collected through automated procedures, whether the registered data is public data and whether the applicant’s means and methods of data collection are lawful and compliant;

-- For data involving important data, whether the data was obtained in compliance with the Data Security Law of the People’s Republic of China and other laws and regulations.
+- For data involving personal information, important data or similar data, whether the data was obtained in compliance with the Personal Information Protection Law of the People’s Republic of China, the Data Security Law of the People’s Republic of China and other laws and regulations.

 Article 21.
 Clarity review of Data Property Rights.
 The registration institution shall review the clarity of Data Property Rights in accordance with the following requirements: